 May Aid in Improving Diet & Vitamin Intake

 According to medical research, drinking milk considerably improves our intake of vital minerals and vitamins.

 A person who consumes a carton of whole milk doubles his chances of fulfilling his calcium requirement for the day, whereas another person consuming a can of carbonated soda may actually lower his calcium levels by 1/3.
 Calcium, along with all of the other essential minerals listed above, are necessary for the daily diet in order to ensure proper functioning of every aspect of our body.

-Wholesome Food: It contains many vitamins and minerals to keep you fit, healthy and strong.
-A full glass of milk contains vitamins A and B for good eyesight and increasing red blood cell count, carbohydrates for vitality and energy, potassium for proper nerve function, magnesium for muscular function, phosphorous for energy release, and proteins for body repair and growth.
-It also keeps your body functioning at a youthful level as you get older, more so than some other vitamins and minerals.
+It contains many vitamins and minerals to keep you fit, healthy and strong.
+A full glass of milk contains vitamins A and B which are known to be good for eyesight and increasing red blood cell count, carbohydrates for vitality and energy, potassium for proper nerve function, magnesium for muscular function, phosphorous for energy release, and proteins for body repair and growth.
+It can also keep your body functioning at a youthful level as you get older, more so than some other vitamins and minerals.

-A Word of Caution: Some people may have lactose intolerance and may have trouble digesting milk.
-Lactose is a natural sugar found in milk.
-The symptoms of lactose intolerance include bloating, stomach pain, gas and diarrhea.
-For kids it is advisable to consult your health care provider since this is not so common among children.
-For adults, lactose free milk and milk products are readily available on the market.
-You can also drink varieties of soy milk or almond milk to avoid lactose, yet still receive many of the same benefits as mammal-derived milk.
+Word of Caution: Some people may have lactose intolerance and may have trouble digesting milk because of the lactose found in it.
+The symptoms of lactose intolerance include bloating, stomach pain, gas, and diarrhea.
+For kids, it is advisable to consult your health care provider since this is not so common among children.
+For adults, lactose-free milk and its products are readily available on the market.
+You can also drink varieties of soy or almond milk to avoid lactose, yet still, receive many of the same benefits.